 Project management provides a framework to help accomplish business goals.
 Project management is a driving force behind any task.
 Moreover, it is a discipline with the purpose of achieving goals and objectives by planning, organizing, motivating, and controlling resources.

 According to surveys, the demand for employees in major economies to participate in projects is 32.6 million.
 That means one-fifth of the world’s GDP is spent on projects.
-Also, a proportion of 90% of senior executives thinks that project management is critical for the delivery of successful projects and for remaining competitive in the job market.
+Also, a proportion of 90% of senior executives thinks that PM is critical for the delivery of successful projects and for remaining competitive in the job market.

 ISO 21500 the project manager’s guide